 Existing monitoring tools

-For the past decades, marine biologists who have been studying monk seals in the Mediterranean have mostly relied on trigger cameras initially designed for hunters in the forests.
+For the past decades, marine biologists who have been studying monk seals in the Mediterranean have mostly relied on trigger cameras initially designed for hunters in forests.
 This kind of equipment has the main advantage of being cheap (200-500 euros per camera on average).
 As soon as an animal moves in front of the camera sensor, a picture or video is taken.
 The data is hence limited to the presence of an animal, simplifying the amount of data to be processed.
 Moreover, the set up of such an equipment is simple, considering the few electronic settings, the batteries (usually AA) and the volume of one camera to transport and install.

 Finally, the data is neither protected nor backed up against theft.
-If the camera is stolen (which is easy for such a compact device), so is the recorded data for the past weeks or months.
+If the camera is stolen (which is easy for such a compact device), or damaged, so is the recorded data for the past weeks or months.